 Not every risk poses an existential threat, but some do.
 How do you know you’re actually taking steps that are reducing that risk?
 Through continuous monitoring of your risk, you’re learning about new risks constantly, and you’re getting a sense of where investments that respond to risk are working and where you need to lean in more.
 Sure, if you only review risk on an annual basis, you do get a sense of where you stand at that time.
 But why not take advantage of automation and have access to risk intel all the time?

 Instead of just getting the one snapshot, you can leverage your risk management to bring you much greater value, without spending much more time per day.
-With a data-driven, evidence-based, continuous risk management process, such as those offered by The Continuous Risk Management Process: Businesses Responding to Risk, you can get a clearer signal about current risks and what to do about them.
+With a continuous, evidence-based, data-driven risk management process, such as those offered by The Continuous Risk Management Process: Businesses Responding to Risk, you can get a clearer signal about current risks and what to do about them.
 Give your business the best chance to mitigate risk before real damage happens.